docker/machine/docs/drivers/aws.md

 -   swarm (3376/tcp), only if the node is a swarm master

 If you specify a security group yourself using the `--amazonec2-security-group` flag, the above ports will be checked and opened and the security group modified.
-If you want more ports to be opened, like application specific ports, use the aws console and modify the configuration manually.
+If you want more ports to be opened, like application specific ports, you can use the `--amazonec2-open-port` flag to pass a list of port numbers to be opened or use the aws console and modify the configuration manually.

 ## VPC ID